 - Flour: All-purpose flour works best.
 For gluten-free au gratin potatoes, swap the all-purpose flour for an equal amount of gluten-free 1:1 flour.

-- Cheddar, Gruyere and Parmesan Cheese: Shred your own cheese from a block for the smoothest sauce.
+- Cheese: Shred your own cheddar, gruyere, and Parmesan cheese from a block for the smoothest sauce.
 Pre-shredded cheese is coated in starches that can cause the sauce to become grainy!

-Variations on Au Gratin Potatoes
+Variations on Potatoes Au Gratin

 - You can use red potatoes in place of Yukon Gold.